Bishop of Hereford: But brother friar, you would strike another man of the cloth?

 He also cheerfully refuses to surrender when first ambushed by Robin and his men, and gives a good account of himself in the fight that follows; sincerely apologizes to the "heathen" Azeem for misjudging him, after the Moor's knowledge of medicine saves a difficult childbirth; and proclaims to a rapt audience that the true blessing of wheat is not bread, "which any fool can eat", but beer.

 When several refugee farmers make their way to the outlaws' camp, they blame Robin for all their assorted misfortunes - they've lost land and possessions; their children have been injured in the scuffling with the Sheriff's men.
-He promises that they will forge a new life for themselves, and reclaim what they've lost.
+He promises that they will forge a new life for themselves, and reclaim what they've lost in an epic Dare to Be Badass speech.

 Man: But what about our kin?
 The Sheriff's taken all they've got, too!